en français | 中文

 FAUCET MOUNT SYSTEMS

-Made popular by Brita and Pur, this filter design is mounted directly on a sink faucet, usually in the kitchen or bathroom, replacing, or installed just before the aerator.
+Popularized by Brita and Pur, this filter design is mounted directly on a sink faucet, usually in the kitchen or bathroom, replacing, or installed just before the aerator.
 There is usually a diverter that directs water to the filter, so the filter material is only utilized when drinking water is required.

 MANUALLY FILLED COUNTER-TOP UNIT